hyvor/post/README.md

 ## Hyvor Post

+*No Tracking, Just Ideas, Delivered.*

 [Hyvor Post](https://post.hyvor.com) is a simple, privacy-first newsletter platform.
-No tracking, just ideas delivered to inboxes.
 It is based on [Hyvor Relay](https://relay.hyvor.com), an open-source, self-hosted email API for developers.

 <p align="center">
   <a href="https://post.hyvor.com">